Michael Campion (actor): Early life and education

 Michael Campion was raised in Orlando, Florida, where he trained in acting and performed in community theatre.
 As a teenager, his family relocated to Los Angeles, where he pursued being a child actor professionally.

 Career

 Campion had his breakthrough role after being cast in the role of Jackson Fuller in the Netflix original series Fuller House at the age of thirteen.
 During the five seasons of the series, he played the titular family's mischievous teenage son.

+Personal life

+Michael Campion was part of a popular YouTube creator group called Squad 7 alongside Casey Simpson, Cody Veith, Ethan Wacker, and Isaak Presley (who Campion worked with on Fuller House).

 He is also a professional magician, having begun to perform magic at the age of eight.